vishnudas-bluefox/dotfiles/README.md

 ### Browser
 ________________
 Browser : Qute Browser
-* My personal favourite browser now :kissing_heart:
- I try to create a minimal and clean <a href="https://github.com/vishnudas-bluefox/dotfiles/tree/master/qutebrowser/startpage" >start page </a> for the browser.
-I tried my best to maintain the connection between the color themes and brand logo.
-The default vim keybindings was the most efficient part for the qute-browser.I love vim keybindings coustom key bindings isn't needed for this browser but i added few key bindings for increasing the quteness <a href="https://github.com/vishnudas-bluefox/dotfiles/blob/master/qutebrowser/config.py#:~:text=config.bind(%27M%27%2C%20%27hint,never%3B%3B%20config%2Dcycle%20tabs.show%20always%20never%27)">[ Key-bindings]</a>.
+My preferred web browser is QuteBrowser :kissing_heart:, and I have attempted to establish a minimalistic and uncluttered arrangement.
+A concerted effort has been made to ensure that the color themes and brand logos are coherent and interconnected.
+In keeping with the QuteBrowser's default vim keybindings, this feature has been a prime advantage.
+I personally favor vim keybindings, and therefore have not felt the need to create customized keybindings for this browser.
+However, in a bid to enhance the overall aesthetics and elevate the 'quteness', a few supplementary keybindings have been included, as detailed in the<a href="https://github.com/vishnudas-bluefox/dotfiles/blob/master/qutebrowser/config.py#:~:text=config.bind(%27M%27%2C%20%27hint,never%3B%3B%20config%2Dcycle%20tabs.show%20always%20never%27)">[ Key-bindings]</a>. section.

  <img src="https://github.com/vishnudas-bluefox/dotfiles/blob/master/screenshots/clean_browser.png">
  <img src="https://github.com/vishnudas-bluefox/dotfiles/blob/master/screenshots/gifs/Browser.gif">